What Is BMR and How Does It Work?

 3

-From there, activity level can be added to estimate maintenance calories more realistically.
+After estimating BMR, activity level can be added to estimate maintenance calories more realistically.

 You can pair this guide with a BMR Calculator, Calorie Needs Calculator, Macro Calculator, and How Many Calories Should You Eat Per Day? to make the number more useful in real life.